afontcu/afontcu.dev/content/blog/autonomy/index.md

 </figure>
 </p>

 Some of the restrictions might be fundamental.
-Non-negotiable.
-Some are built upon each other, so they allow for improvement once the team feels comfortable enough.
-They can be iterated.
+Some are built upon each other: they allow for improvement once everyone feels comfortable enough.
+The team can then iterate them.

+So, next steps:

+1) To identify those constraints which are non-negotiable.
+2) To let "rules" evolve: what was restraining several months ago might be too broad today.

+This is left as an exercise to the reader.

 ## Too long; didn't read